katcosgrove/sawcon/content/pages/cfp.md

   - type: hero_section
     title: Call for Papers
     align: center
+    subtitle: >-
-    subtitle: 'Do you have thoughts on blockchain for private prisons?
-Can you '
+      Do you have thoughts on blockchain for private prisons?
+Can you "WOW!" us with
   - type: contact_section
 seo:
   title: Call for Papers